-It is, therefore, possible for a taxpayer to carry forward an assessed loss and any pre-trade expenses from the same trade at the same time.
+It is, therefore, possible for a taxpayer to carry forward an assessed loss and any pretrade expenses from the same trade at the same time.
 The assessed loss brought forward would result from post-trade expenses, while the pre-trade expenses carried forward would arise from the limitation under section 11A(2).

 Example 6 - Limitation of deduction of pre-trade expenses

-Facts:

-R
+The following details relate to Company X, which commenced trading during the current year of assessment.

+IV.

 Pre-trade expenses 100 000

 Income from trade 150 000

 Deductible post-trade expenses 80 000

-Result:

-Income from trade 150 000

-Less: Deductible post-trade expenses (80 000)

-Subtotal before deducting pre-trade expenses 70 000

-Less: Pre-trade expenses of R100 000 limited to (70 000)

-Taxable income Nil

-R Pre-trade expenses 100 000 Less: Pre-trade expenses deducted limited to (70 000) Balance of pre-trade expenses carried forward 30 000
+Result: Income from trade Less: Deductible post-trade expenses Subtotal before deducting pre-trade expenses Less: Pre-trade expenses of R100 000 limited Taxable income R 150 000 (80 000) 70 000 (70 000) Nil Pre-trade expenses Less: Pre-trade expenses deducted limited Balance of pre-trade expenses carried forward 100 000 (70 000) 30 000